uf-mil/mil/Getting-Started.md

 * ROS - the Robot Operating System
     * This is what we use for communication between programs running on the robots
     * For more information, we recommend reading through a couple of the [tutorials](http://wiki.ros.org/ROS/Tutorials).
-* Git version control and Github
-    * This allows us to keep track of the history of the software stack
-    * For a beginner's introduction to git, see this [tutorial](http://rogerdudler.github.io/git-guide/)
-    * We use a [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) to facilitate contributions
 * What a rotation matrix is in 2 and 3 dimensions (And why not to use Euler angles)
     * Bonus points for understanding how a 4x4 matrix can represent both [translation and rotation](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations) in 3D.
+* Linear Algebra at a [Khan Academy](https://www.khanacademy.org/math/linear-algebra) level
+* Calculus - enough to understand the meaning of a derivative

 ### If you are working in perception